 The most common chronic pain is back pain which effects 8 out of 10 people in the USA alone.
 Many long term sufferers end up opting to have quite evasive and risky surgery even though the success rates are estimated to be around 24%.
 I don’t know about you but I wouldn’t be happy taking such a big risk with odds as poor as those?

 Chronic pain is viewed by the medical profession and most of us in the western world as a mechanical one.
 If we have a pain we assume something is broken.
 Of course we can damage bones, bruise and cut ourselves etc causing physical damage.
-But have you ever wondered how, simply bending over in the shower or sitting in a car too long can cripple us?
-How can typing, swinging a tennis or golf club (repetitive strain injury) or anything that we’ve done pain free all our lives suddenly cause us severe and persistent pain?
+But have you ever wondered how, simply bending over in the shower, sitting in a car too long, typing, swinging a tennis or golf club (repetitive strain injury) or anything we’ve done all our lives suddenly cause us severe and persistent pain?

 If you look at chronic back pain for example.
 When a sufferer complains of back pain they have an X-ray or MRI scan which usually shows degeneration in one form or another.
 The logical conclusion is that this is what is ‘causing’ the pain!
 But if you were to scan a group of healthy peoples backs about 50% of them will exhibit signs of wear and tear accredited to back pain before the age of 50.
 At 65 that figure rises to 100%.
 So why aren’t those people racked with pain?

 Of course chronic pain is not only located in the back, it can be located anywhere in joints, tendons, tissues and nerve endings.
 For some it can move locations.
 It can vary in intensity and flare such as in the case of migraines.